fastcoin-project/electrumx-fst/INSTALL.md

-# How to install ElectrumX for Sumcoin using the ElectrumX installer script
+# How to install ElectrumX for Fastcoin using the ElectrumX installer script
-This guide assumes you have Sumcoind running and synced with the Sumcoin blockchain with RPC credentials set and transaction indexing enabled.
+This guide assumes you have Fastcoind running and synced with the Fastcoin blockchain with RPC credentials set and transaction indexing enabled.

 ## Step 1 - Download the script
 Clone the script: